Steamed syrup sponge pudding

 Spoon 50g/2oz of the golden syrup into the base of the pudding basin and set aside.

 Beat the remaining 50g/2oz golden syrup, butter, sugar and lemon zest with an electric whisk until light and fluffy.
 Whisk in half of the eggs followed by half of the flour.
 Whisk in the remaining beaten eggs and flour.
-The mixture should be just a dropping consistency.
+The mixture should be a just dropping consistency.
 (Add a splash of milk if the mixture is very thick.)

 Spoon the mixture into the pudding basin and smooth the surface.